tanliangwei/Python-Data-Structures/Sorts/README.md

 		self.name=name
 		self.id=id # where id is an integer

-# define the key_function whose interface is a object input and strictly an integer output
+# define the key_function whose interface is strictly an object input and an integer output
 def key_function(people):
 	return people.id # returns an integer key used in sorting